xerial/sbt-sonatype/README.md

 publishTo := sonatypePublishToBundle.value

 // Use this setting when you need to uploads artifacts directly to Sonatype
-// If use this setting, you cannot use sonatypeBundleUpload publishTo := sonatypePublishTo.value
+// With this setting, you cannot use sonatypeBundleUpload publishTo := sonatypePublishTo.value

 // [Optional] local staging folder